fritz-pal/Botpal/README.md

 - !queue or !q: Retrieves the next 3 Songs to be played.
 - !skip or !voteskip: Initiates a vote to skip the current song.
 - !songrequest or !sr: Requests a song to be added to the queue.
+- !weather: Retrieve current weather in a city.

 ### Mod commands:
 - !blacklist or !blacklistsong: Adds a song to the blacklist.